athaeryn/buildhosts/README.markdown

 ----------------------------

-The IP section is for working with xip.io, a DNS server that makes testing local websites on mobile devices mush simpler.
+The IP section is for working with xip.io, a DNS server that makes testing local websites on mobile devices much simpler.
 You can read more about it [here](http://xip.io).
 If you don't want to work with xip.io, don't include IP addresses in your config file (the ampersand is also not necessary).

 Configuring the Script